VasiliBaranov/packing-generation/README.txt

 NOTE: algorithms below have not been used by me for a long time and may not work well in some special cases.
 If packings contain large intersections after generation, an error will be issued, so you won't get incorrect results, but may still lose time.
-Anyway, original Jodrey-Tory and Jodrey-Tory modification by Khirevich are much slower than LS and FBA and can't produce dense packings.
+Anyway, original Jodrey–Tory and Jodrey–Tory modification by Khirevich are much slower than LS and FBA and can't produce dense packings.

-6. -ojt: original Jodrey-Tory algorithm.
+6. -ojt: original Jodrey–Tory algorithm.
 See *Jodrey and Tory (1985) Computer simulation of close random packing of equal spheres*; *Bargieł and Mościński (1991) C-language program for the irregular close packing of hard spheres*.

-7. -kjt: Jodrey-Tory algorithm modification by Khirevich.
+7. -kjt: Jodrey–Tory algorithm modification by Khirevich.
 See *Khirevich et al. (2010) Statistical analysis of packed beds, the origin of short-range disorder, and its impact on eddy dispersion*.

 NOTE: algorithms below most certainly do not work well at all.
 They are left here just for your